ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

       export EXPTDIR=`pwd`
       setenv EXPTDIR `pwd`

 #.
-Copy the wrapper scripts from the regional_workflow directory into your experiment directory.
-Each workflow task has a wrapper script that sets environment variables and run the job script.
+Copy the wrapper scripts from the regional_workflow directory into the experiment directory.
+Each workflow task has a wrapper script that sets environment variables and runs the job script.

    .. code-block:: console

       cp ufs-srweather-app/regional_workflow/ush/wrappers/* .

 #.
-Set the OMP_NUM_THREADS variable and fix dash/bash shell issue (this ensures the system does not use an alias of ``sh`` to dash).
+Set the ``OMP_NUM_THREADS`` variable and fix dash/bash shell issue (this ensures the system does not use an alias of ``sh`` to dash).

    .. code-block:: console